lpsinger/userguide/content.rst

-* Suffix: A lowercase alphabetic string that is incremented automatically (``a``, ``b``, ..., ``z``, ``aa``, ``ab``, ... ``az``, ``aaa``, etc.) whenever a candidate on a given date is added to GraceDb.
+* Suffix: A lowercase alphabetic string that is incremented automatically (``a``, ``b``, ..., ``z``, ``aa``, ``ab``, ... ``az``, ``aaa``, etc.) whenever a candidate on a given date is added to GraceDB.

 Significance
 ~~~~~~~~~~~~